isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-where-do-bed-bugs-hide.markdown

 4. **Bed Framework.**You will identify bed bugs in the joint space of the bed framework.
 The hollow[metallic or plastic framework](https://pestpolicy.com/can-bed-bugs-climb-metal-or-plastic/)provides a more suitable environment for the hiding of bed bugs.
 You will find colonies of[bed bugs in the hollow sections](https://pestpolicy.com/bed-bug-eggs/)from where they will come during the night to attack you or your humans.
 5. The ceiling of your bedroom provides a space for bed bugs hideouts.
 Though it takes longer for bed bugs to climb up, they would find safety there eventually.
 6. **Footwears.**Bed bugs hide inside shoes or boots that you may have left in your bedroom.
 Even though you have placed footwear in a rack, bed bugs will find their way there.
 The footwear that you do not use should be disposed of.
-### 3. Bed Bugs Hide in Showers Areas
+### 3.Â Bed Bugs Hide inÂ Showers Areas
 Showers are not places you expect bed bugs.
 However, modern showers, tubs have cabinets/shelves for storing laundry items.
 These are common hideouts of these bed bugs.
 The cistern, piping network, and door lining also offer points where bed bugs may hide.
-The piping network of the showers/bathtub offers hideouts too.
-Some bathrooms have hot/warm water, which gives bed bugs suitable conditions for breeding.
+The piping network of the showers/bathtub offers hideouts too.Â  Some bathrooms have hot/warm water, which gives bed bugs suitable conditions for breeding.
 ## Where do bed bugs hide in public places?
 ### 1. Public service vehicles / Trains
 Have you ever boarded a public service vehicle or a passengers train and experienced a